 government snoops like Google, Yahoo, and others do.
 Startmail is available

 now too.
-Around the beginning of 2016, Google started censoring health-related search results that run contrary to the profits of the
+In 2016, Google started censoring health-related search results that run contrary to the profits of the very corrupt

 pharmaceutical and medical industry, and started favoring certain political candidates as well.